Aya-Sherif/Invoices_System/README.md

 - `app/Http/Controllers`: Manages routes and core logic of the application.
 - `resources/views`: Contains Blade templates for the frontend design.
 - `database/migrations`: Handles database schema migration (without seeders).

+## Screenshots

+Here are some screenshots of the application:

 ## Contributing